meridianarc/griptape-docs/docs/grant-proposal/xGHxCERY.md

 **Solution:** Griptape makes application development significantly easier by providing common components, utilities, and preconfigured libraries by default.
 In addition the framework gives you a structured way to organize the different parts of the application so that you don't need to think about...
 And the way it structures the application is an extremely intuitive one that has the amazing effect of getting front end and back end devs speaking the same language.

-## Value capture for Secret Network Ecosystem
+## Value Capture for Secret Network Ecosystem
 For better or worse web development is the entry point for the vast majority of young developers.
-JS tools like React, Vue, Svelte, and others have made developing for the web easier and easier.
+JS tools like Vue, React, and others have made developing for the web easier and easier.
 As these developers discover the power of a decentralized future, they are eager to find their place in it.
 We feel strongly that the growth of Secret Network depends in part on attracting these folks.
-If intuitive enough, they can learn to build on Secret Network quickly and stick around, if however the barrier of entry is too high, they will go elsewhere.
-That is why we are building Griptape.js, to make building UIs fun and intuitive, but also to make Secret Network sticky with developers.
+If intuitive enough, they can learn to build on Secret Network quickly and will stick around, if however the barrier of entry is too high, they will go elsewhere.
+That is why we are building Griptape.js, to make building apps fun and intuitive, but also to make Secret Network sticky with developers.
 If we succeed, this tool will help grow our ranks of the people we need to build our products, and in turn build our network.

 So essentially I see Griptape as a force multiplier.
-The more adoption it gets the more feedback and contribution we get, the better it gets.
-The better it gets, the more developers want to build on Secret Network, and the more projects get built.
-The more projects the more money flows into the network making the price go up and so on and so forth.
+Increasing the quantity, quality, and speed at which new applications coming to market.
+As a layer 1 Network this that is more decentralized than others, this will be critical.

 ## Team Members